For Quality and affordable Services on the Slopes of Mt. Kilimanjaro

 The Rongai Route is easier and more scenic than the Marangu or Machame routes, and the success rate is very high.
 All climbers sleep in tents (tents are included) and meals are served in a dinner tent or on a blanket outside.

-The route starts on the north side of the mountain just south of the Kenyan border.
-The descent is down the Marangu Route on the south side of the mountain, so climbers see the mountain from many view points.
+The route starts on the north side of Mount Kilimanjaro just south of the Kenyan border.
+The descent is down the Marangu Route on the south side of the mountain, so climbers see the mountain from many viewpoints.